Singapore Company Registration in 2023: Complete Guide

 Apply for an Employment Pass

-The Ministry of Manpower (MOM) allows entrepreneurs to get an Employment Pass (EP) after incorporating a company in Singapore.
+The Ministry of Manpower (MOM) allows entrepreneurs to get an Employment Pass (EP) after incorporating a company.
 No EP yet?
 No worries!
 Visa agents like Osome can help with the application.
 Once approved, you're good to start working in your new Singaporean company.
 Remember, your business needs to be a private limited one and incorporated before the EP application.

 Apply for an Entrepreneur Pass (EntrePass)

 MOM also offers an EntrePass for foreign entrepreneurs with venture-backed or tech-innovative businesses, open to all nationalities.
-If the company's already registered, it should be less than six months old when applying for EntrePass.
+If the company is registered, it should be under six months old when applying for EntrePass.
 If not, you can register after getting EntrePass approval.
 You also need to meet MOM's innovative criteria.

 Register a company without relocating to Singapore